 The higher the virtual spare count, the more hardware that is required to obtain the same net capacity.
 Conversely, the higher the hot spare count, the more relaxed the IT maintenance schedule for replacements.
 The virtual spare is defined during the cluster formation and can be re-configured at any time.
 The default number of virtual spares is one.

-WekaIO utilizes a patented7 distributed data protection coding scheme that increases resiliency as the number of the nodes in the cluster scale.
+WEKA utilizes a patented7 distributed data protection coding scheme that increases resiliency as the number of the servers in the cluster scale.
 It delivers the scalability and durability of erasure coding but without the performance penalty.
-Unlike legacy hardware and software RAID and other data protection schemes, Weka’s rebuild time gets faster and more resilient as the system scales because every host in the cluster participates in the rebuild process.
+Unlike legacy hardware and software RAID and other data protection schemes, WEKA’s rebuild time gets faster and more resilient as the system scales because every server in the cluster participates in the rebuild process.

-WekaFS equally distributes data and metadata across logical nodes that span failure domains (FD).
-A failure domain can be a server host, a rack, or even a data center.
+WekaFS equally distributes data and metadata across logical buckets that span failure domains (FD).
+A failure domain can be a individual storage server, a rack, or even a data center.
 In cloud environments, WekaFS can span availability zones (AZ).